harness/developer-hub/release-notes/delegate.md

 - Upgraded `io.netty:netty*` to version `4.1.94.final` to address vulnerabilities.
 (CI-8971, ZD-48488)

-- API Call logs now include details such as response, size, duration , HTTP verb, and response code in the summary.
+- API Call logs now include details such as response, size, duration, HTTP verb, and response code in the summary.
 (OIP-767)

 - If the Email step failed to send a notification, the following message was displayed: “Failed to send the email.
 Check SMTP configuration.”
 The message did not include any additional information to help you debug the issue.
 (PL-40007, ZD-47524)